syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 stream.Position = 0;
 //Closes the document
 loadedDocument.Close(true);
-//Defining the ContentType for PDF file string contentType = "application/pdf";
+//Defining the ContentType for pdf file string contentType = "application/pdf";
 //Define the file name
-string fileName = "Output.pdf";
+string fileName = "output.pdf";
 //Creates a FileContentResult object by using the file contents, content type, and file name return File(stream, contentType, fileName);

 {% endhighlight %}

-{% highlight c# tabtitle="C# [Windows-specific]" %}
+{% highlight c# tabtitle="Xamarin" %}

-//Load the existing PDF document.
+//Load the file as stream
+Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.input.pdf");
-PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);
-//Get all the pages.
+//Get all the pages
 foreach (PdfLoadedPage loadedPage in loadedDocument.Pages) {
     //Flatten all the annotations in the page loadedPage.Annotations.Flatten = true;
 }

-//Save and close the PDF document instance. loadedDocument.Save("Output.pdf");
+//Save the document into stream.
+MemoryStream stream = new MemoryStream();
+loadedDocument.Save(stream);
+//Close the document.
 loadedDocument.Close(true);
+//Save the stream into pdf file
+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Please refer PDF/Xamarin section for respective code samples if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("output.pdf", "application/pdf", stream);
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("output.pdf", "application/pdf", stream);
+}

 {% endhighlight %}
+{% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Flatten-the-annotations-in-an-existing-PDF-document).

+To flatten the specific annotation in the PDF document, use the below code example.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}
+//Load the existing PDF document
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");
+//Get all the pages
+foreach (PdfLoadedPage loadedPage in loadedDocument.Pages) {
+//Flatten all the annotations in the page foreach (PdfLoadedAnnotation annotation in loadedPage.Annotations) {
+//Check for the circle annotation if (annotation is PdfLoadedCircleAnnotation)
+{
+//Flatten the circle annotation annotation.Flatten = true;
+}
+}
+}

+//Save and close the PDF document instance loadedDocument.Save("Output.pdf");
+loadedDocument.Close(true);

+{% endhighlight %}

-{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
+{% highlight vb.net tabtitle="VB.NET" %}

 'Load the existing PDF document
 Dim loadedDocument As New PdfLoadedDocument("input.pdf") 'Get all the pages
-For Each loadedPage As PdfLoadedPage In loadedDocument.Pages 'Flatten all the annotations in the page loadedPage.Annotations.Flatten = True
+For Each loadedPage As PdfLoadedPage In loadedDocument.Pages
+	'Flatten all the annotations in the page
+	For Each annotation As PdfLoadedAnnotation In loadedPage.Annotations 'Check for the circle annotation
+		If TypeOf annotation Is PdfLoadedCircleAnnotation Then
+			'Flatten the circle annotation
+			annotation.Flatten = True
+		End If
+	Next
 Next

 'Save and close the PDF document instance